WHAT IS IN BLOOM? – MEMORIAL DAY WEEKEND

 Meredith Swanson, Sunken Garden Horticulturist

-We are comfortably out of the frost threat this year, but our microclimate is not always ready for the annual flowers and the Garden has lost substantial sums to cold nights into June.
+We are almost out of the frost threat this year, but our microclimate is not always ready for the annual flowers, and in the past the Garden has lost substantial sums to cold nights into June.
 So, we proceed with caution to ensure we are hitting peak bloom between July and August.
 The annual display beds fill out week after week.

-Our experienced horticultural staff is about halfway done with the nearly 70,000 annuals.
+Our experienced horticultural staff is itching to get plants in the ground!
 This massive effort is aided by volunteer groups, who generously donate time in our rural location along the U.S.-Canada border.

 The Sunken Garden is our perennial home and provides a stunning array of ever-changing color throughout the season.
 Staff is diligently pruning and pockets of color are exploding.